MicrosoftDocs/azure-docs/articles/mobile-apps/devops.md

 ---
-title: All about DevOps with App Center and Azure services
+title: All about DevOps with Visual Studio App Center and Azure services
 description: Learn all about DevOps in mobile application development.
 author: elamalani
 ms.assetid: 12a8a079-9b3c-4faf-2323-ccff02097224
 ms.service: vs-appcenter
 ms.topic: article
-ms.date: 08/22/2019
+ms.date: 10/22/2019
 ms.author: emalani
 ---